 - You can get super complex and grainy with your segmentation options if you want—but the exact segmentation options differ from MailChimp, so expect a bit of a learning curve if you switch and use Mailchimp’s segmentation features heavily

 Want the nitty gritty?
 Read SendPulse’s article Send an email campaign using segmentation.

-The only drawback I found with SendPulse is that it doesn’t automatically populate segmentation fields.
+The main drawback I found with SendPulse segmentation is that it doesn’t automatically populate segmentation fields.
 For example, say you’ve organized your list according to the books subscribers have purchased.
 You pull up the segmentation list “Books.”
 MailChimp will pop up a list of all the books you’ve entered in its database.
 SendPulse doesn’t.
 You need to remember your titles and type them in yourself.
 So if you want to send emails to segmented groups with SendPulse, it’s a good idea to keep a printed list of all your segmentation possibilities handy.

 Does SendPulse prevent mail from being marked as spam?

 Keeping emails out of spam folders turns out to be SendPulse’s biggest selling point.
 The company claims that DKIM, SPF, and similar technologies mean up to 30% more emails get opened.
 And unlike MailChimp, SendPulse actively encourages users to use DKIM and SPF.
 Following the instructions on SendPulse’s website took about five minutes.
 Another win.

 Does SendPulse allow subscribers to set their own preferences?